Cumulativerse/js-app-template/README.md

 ### Extension Development

 - `npm run extension:dev` - Development mode for extension.
-Load output directory as unpacked extension in chrome (enable developer mode in extensions).
+Load `./extension/out` directory as unpacked extension in chrome (enable developer mode in extensions).
   - For UI changes, no need to refresh extension, just build ui again and reopen popup
   - For extension changes, it will automatically build again, just reload extension.
 For content script changes, you need to reload test page too.
 - `npm run extension:build` - Build extension for production.
 It will minify code and disable source map.